ibm-cloud-docs/databases-for-mongodb/getting-started.md

 {: #next_steps}

 - For guidance on best practices, check out [Best Practices for MongoDB on the IBM Cloud](https://www.ibm.com/blog/best-practices-for-mongodb-on-the-ibm-cloud/){: .external}.
 If you are using MongoDB for the first time, see the official [MongoDB documentation](https://docs.mongodb.com/){: .external}.
-- Secure your deployment by adding context-based resttrictions [link]
+- Secure your deployment by adding [context-based restrictions](/docs/cloud-databases?topic=cloud-databases-cbr&interface=ui){: external}
-- Connect your deployment to IBM Cloud Logs and IBM Cloud Monitoring for observability and alerting [link]
+- Connect your deployment to [IBM Cloud Log Analysis](/docs/cloud-databases?topic=cloud-databases-logging&interface=ui) and [IBM Cloud Monitoring](/docs/cloud-databases?topic=cloud-databases-monitoring&interface=ui) for observability and alerting.
 - Explore the [Ops Manager](/docs/databases-for-mongodb?topic=databases-for-mongodb-ops-manager){: external} functions offered in {{site.data.keyword.databases-for-mongodb}} Enterprise Edition.

 - Looking for more tools on managing your databases?
 Connect to your instance with: